 An assessment of whether a borrower is experiencing financial difficulty is made on the date of a modification.
 Because the effect of most modifications made to borrowers experiencing financial difficulty is already included in the allowance for credit losses due to the measurement methodologies used to estimate the allowance, a change to the allowance for credit losses is generally not recorded upon modification.
-During the year ended December 31, 2023, loan modifications made to borrowers experiencing financial difficulty was insignificant.
+During the years ended December 31, 2024 and 2023, respectively, loan modifications made to borrowers experiencing financial difficulty was insignificant.

-An analysis of the changes in loans to officers, directors, principal shareholders, or associates of such persons for the year ended December 31, 2023 (determined as of each respective year-end) follows (in thousands):
+An analysis of the changes in loans to officers, directors, principal shareholders, or associates of such persons for the year ended December 31, 2024 (determined as of each respective year-end) follows (in thousands):

-E Beginning Α Additional Ending
+В eginning A Additional Ending

-Balance Loans 1 Payments] Balance
+I Balance Loans 1 Payments] Balance

-Year Ended December 31, 2023 \$ 107,767 \$ 104,519 \$ 140,242 \$ 72,044
+Year Ended December 31, 2024 \$ 72,044 \$ 106,594 \$ 108,402 \$ 70,236